Dave Lucas here, co-founder of Disability and Jesus.

 Can’t pray ?
 Don’t know how ?

-Click one of the buttons below
+Click one of the buttons on the right

 Button 1 if you would like prayer but don’t want to provide any details.
 Button 2 if you would like to share anything about your situation.